Same-day Prescription for just £40

 Please note that all of our prescriptions are issued at the reviewing doctor’s discretion, and their decision is final.

 Please note that our systems are fully secure and compliant with all GDPR regulations.
 Your personal data will never be shared with any third parties without your explicit consent.

-Please be aware that all prescriptions issued by a private doctor are private prescriptions, requiring payment for the medication at a pharmacy of your choice (although this is often less than the NHS Prescription charge).
+Please also be aware that all prescriptions issued by a private doctor are private prescriptions, requiring payment for the medication at a pharmacy of your choice (although this is often less than the NHS Prescription charge).